Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Evaluation

 \subsubsection{Attack Setup}

-{ The attacker's goal is to synthesize adversarial patches that achieve { high attack success rate}. {As in prior work~\cite{naseer2019local,xiang2020patchguard,levine2020randomized,mccoyd2020minority} we consider a square digital patch (we use a circle patch in evaluating physical world attack in Section~\ref{sec:physical-attack}). } For each dataset, we generate patches of different sizes, occupying 5\%, 6\% and 7\% of the pixels.
-We use $x\%$ patch to refer to a patch that occupies $x\%$ of the pixels of the image.
-We do not consider patches of smaller size because we find that they are unable to universally cause misclassification, e.g., use of a 4\% patch on CelebA degraded the attack success rate by more than 45\%.
-We do not consider patches of larger size because a 7\% patch is already able to achieve very high attack success rate\footnote{ Because the adversary wants to achieve high ASR with as few perturbations as possible.
-Nevertheless, we conduct more evaluation on larger patch sizes (8\%$\sim$10\%), and find that \emph{\sysname is still able to defend against larger adversarial patches with high performance}.
-We report the detailed results in Appendix~\ref{sec:larger-patch-eval} due to space constraint. }.
-For each patch, we train it for 30 epochs on a training set with 2000 images.
+{ The attacker's goal is to synthesize adversarial patches that achieve { high attack success rate}.
+As in prior work~\cite{naseer2019local,xiang2020patchguard,levine2020randomized,mccoyd2020minority}, we consider a square digital patch (we use a circle patch in evaluating physical world attack in Section~\ref{sec:physical-attack}), and discussion on other patch shapes is in Section~\ref{sec:limitation}.
+For each dataset, we generate patches of different sizes, occupying 5\%, 6\% and 7\% of the pixels. {The patch is overlaied to a random position in the image.} We use $x\%$ patch to refer to a patch that occupies $x\%$ of the pixels of the image.
+We do not consider patches of smaller size because we find that they are unable to universally cause misclassification, e.g., use of a 4\% patch on CelebA degraded the attack success rate by more than 45\%. {We consider 7\% as the largest patch size because it is already able to achieve very high attack success rate (average over 99\%), and we evaluate \sysname on larger patch sizes (8\%$\sim$10\%) in Section~\ref{sec:larger-patch-eval} for completeness.} For each patch, we train it for 30 epochs on a training set with 2000 images.
 We evaluate the attack success rate on a separate test set, and choose the one with the highest success rate.
 For the attack evaluation on ImageNette and CelebA, we use the entire test set in each dataset; for ImageNet and Place365, we use 10000 images from the validation set for each.
-Examples of adversarial examples can be found in Appendix~\ref{sec:dataset}. }
+Examples of adversarial examples can be found in Fig.~\ref{fig:sample-img} (Appendix). }